America can vaccinate 60 million more people each month. Here’s how

 “The tone has definitely changed from [Trump’s], ‘States, you’re on your own, good luck!’ to ‘How can we help?’
 That change in tone has been dramatic and very encouraging,” says Geballe.
 “But it’s still early days as to figuring out the best areas to where that help can be provided beyond what every state is saying right now, which is, first and foremost, ‘Please send us more vaccine.'”

 Granted, it’s hardly encouraging that America’s most significant limiter in beating COVID-19 is the sheer lack of vaccinations that we have in our hands.
 But in talking to nine different specialists for this story, all of whom are intimately familiar with the rollout, I actually found myself more at ease.
 For everything that’s gone wrong, we are still vaccinating a lot of people—and with an infrastructure of pharmacies sitting ready to vaccinate a whole lot more.
-At some point in the next few months, you really will be able to schedule your appointment in an app, walk into your local pharmacy, and get your shot.
+At some point in the near future, you really will be able to schedule your appointment in an app, walk into your local pharmacy, and get your shot.
 And that will be a day worth celebrating.